TechxArtisanStudio/Openterface/docs/product/minikvm/faq.md

 ## Troubleshooting

+**:material-chat-question:{ .faq } How do I run diagnostics to check if my Mini-KVM is working?**

+Run the built-in diagnostic self-check to verify USB connections and detect hardware issues:

+- **macOS:** [Diagnostic Self-Check Guide (macOS)](/product/minikvm/support/diagnostic-self-check/) — Settings → Advanced & Debug → Open Diagnostics Tool
+- **Windows:** [Diagnostic Self-Check Guide (Windows)](/product/minikvm/support/diagnostic-self-check-windows/) — Advanced → Hardware Diagnostics

+The diagnostics test Target/Host Plug & Play, Stress Test, and more.
+If all tests pass, your device is working correctly.

+**:material-chat-question:{ .faq } How do I report a hardware issue to support?**

+If the diagnostic self-check shows **FAIL** on one or more tests:

+1. Complete the remaining diagnostic steps (the tool will guide you).
+2. When an issue is detected, a **Support Email** or **Defect Report** window opens.
+3. Enter your **Order ID** and **Name**, then copy the email address and draft.
+4. Attach the **requested log files** (the tool indicates which ones) and a **setup photo** (Mini-KVM + host/target connections clearly visible).
+5. Send the email to support.

+See the [Diagnostic Self-Check Guide (macOS)](/product/minikvm/support/diagnostic-self-check/) or [Diagnostic Self-Check Guide (Windows)](/product/minikvm/support/diagnostic-self-check-windows/) for step-by-step instructions.

 **:material-chat-question:{ .faq } USB hub issues**

 Use a **powered hub** to avoid voltage drops causing instability.
+Unpowered hubs can lead to insufficient power delivery and erratic HID (keyboard/mouse) behavior.
+See [Keyboard and Mouse Control troubleshooting](/product/minikvm/support/keyboard-mouse-control/) for details.

 **:material-chat-question:{ .faq } App shows no video or control unresponsive**

-Disconnect all cables, wait, reconnect.
+1. Disconnect all cables, wait a few seconds, reconnect.
+2. Check [Keyboard and Mouse Control troubleshooting](/product/minikvm/support/keyboard-mouse-control/) for HID issues (cables, hubs, HID reset).
+3. Run the [diagnostic self-check](/product/minikvm/support/diagnostic-self-check/) (macOS) or [Hardware Diagnostics](/product/minikvm/support/diagnostic-self-check-windows/) (Windows) to verify the device.
-If unresolved, check firmware or update host app.
+4. If unresolved, check firmware or update the host app.

 **:material-chat-question:{ .faq } Weird resolutions like 43184x24228@44Hz**